CKalitin/graphwar-polynomial-fit/README.md

 ### How to use
 ![](https://github.com/CKalitin/graphwar-polynomial-fit/blob/master/examplescreenshot.png)

 When the game starts, take a screenshot using windows-shift-s of the game screen (not the entire game, just the screen with the agents on it).
+Save this as "input-game-screenshot.jpg" in the directory of the code (overwrite existing file).

 Left click on green dots representing agents to add them to the path.
 Left click again to delete them.